-A multivariate graph is a graph where the nodes and/or edges are associated with attributes [25].
+A multivariate graph is a graph where the nodes and/or edges are associated with attributes [26].
 Although most graphs have some attributes, such as a node type, multivariate graph visualization techniques are concerned with graphs with several or even hundreds of associated attributes.
 A common goal of multivariate graph visualization techniques is to allow analysts to jointly analyze topology and attributes and reason about their relationship.
-Partl et al. [40] discuss four different types of multivariate graph visualization techniques, based on node-link layouts, which we use to structure this section.
+Partl et al. [41] discuss four different types of multivariate graph visualization techniques, based on node-link layouts, which we use to structure this section.
 We also discuss matrix-based techniques as a fifth type.

-(1) On-node encoding refers to modifying the visual appearance of a node (size, color), or embedding marks in it (bar chats, line carts, etc.) Color coding is a common choice to encode a single data value or a node type; the latter is also often encoded using node shapes or icons.
-Gehlenborg et al. [13] review techniques used in systems biology for visualizing multivariate networks, many of which make use of onnode encoding using embedded charts, such as line charts, box plots, etc. On-node encoding is also widely supported by common graph visualization tools such as Cytoscape [43] and Gephi [2].
-Van den Elzen and van Wijk [47] use embedded visualizations to show distributions of values aggregated in a super-node.
+(1) On-node encoding refers to modifying the visual appearance of a node (size, color), or embedding marks in it (bar charts, line charts, etc.) Color coding is a common choice to encode a single data value or a node type; the latter is also often encoded using node shapes or icons.
+Gehlenborg et al. [13] review techniques used in systems biology for visualizing multivariate networks, many of which make use of onnode encoding using embedded charts, such as line charts, box plots, etc. On-node encoding is also widely supported by common graph visualization tools such as Cytoscape [44] and Gephi [2].
+Van den Elzen and van Wijk [48] use embedded visualizations to show distributions of values aggregated in a super-node.
 On-node encoding supports the integration of topology and attribute-based tasks well; however, it comes with scalability trade-offs.
 Even for a modest number of nodes in a node-link layout, node size has to be limited; hence little space is available to encode attributes.
-When details about nodes are shown, as, for example, in MoireGraphs [22], the number of nodes that can be displayed simultaneously is limited.
+When details about nodes are shown, as, for example, in MoireGraphs [23], the number of nodes that can be displayed simultaneously is limited.

 (2) Multiple coordinated view (MCV) approaches use separate, dedicated views for the attributes and the topology.
-Common examples are combinations of force-directed node-link diagrams with multidimensional data visualization techniques [34, 42], or providing a detail view for individual nodes [17, 45].
+Common examples are combinations of force-directed node-link diagrams with multidimensional data visualization techniques [35,43], or providing a detail view for individual nodes [18,46].
 Although this solution is flexible and easy to implement, it requires interactive highlighting to identify relationships between nodes and their attributes.
-MCV based attribute visualization is supported by standard graph drawing tools [2, 43].
+MCV-based attribute visualization is supported by standard graph drawing tools [2,44].

 (3) Small multiples show multiple instances of the same graph layout.
 Each instance encodes a different attribute dimension.
-Small multiples preserve the topology well, as they embed individual attributes directly in the graph [1, 35].
-Disadvantages of small multiples include that it is hard to compare attributes across the views, and that each individual graph has to be rendered with little space, limiting the size of the graph that can be visualized.
+Small multiples preserve the topology well, as they embed individual attributes directly in the graph [1, 36].
+Disadvantages of small multiples include difficulty comparing attributes across the views, and having to render each individual graph with little space, limiting the size of the graph that can be visualized.

 (4) Layout adaption works by adjusting the layout so that a direct association between the nodes/edges and their attributes can be established.
-This is a broad category that includes placing the nodes in a scatterplot defined by two attributes as in GraphDice [3], or aggregating nodes into bar charts as in GraphTrail [6].
-Another strategy is to linearize (parts of) a node-link layout, so that it can be easily juxtaposed with a table visualizing node or edge attributes.
-Examples for this approach include Pathline [36], where a whole network including cycles and branching is linearized and juxtaposed with an attribute visualization, enRoute [40], which linearizes a user-chosen path, and Pathfinder [39], which queries for paths in networks and juxtaposes those paths with attribute visualizations.
+This is a broad category that includes placing the nodes in a scatterplot defined by two attributes as in GraphDice [3] or aggregating nodes into bar charts as in GraphTrail [6].
+Another strategy is to linearize (parts of) a node-link layout so that it can be easily juxtaposed with a table visualizing node or edge attributes.
+Examples of this approach include Pathline [37], where a whole network including cycles and branching is linearized and juxtaposed with an attribute visualization; enRoute [41], which linearizes a user-chosen path; and Pathfinder [40], which queries for paths in networks and juxtaposes those paths with attribute visualizations.
 All these approaches make compromises between the readability of the topology of the graph and the association of the attributes to the network.